Skip to main content

 /* stylelint-enable */

-Or you can turn off individual rules:
+Or you can turn off individual rules with a scoped disable comment:

 /* stylelint-disable selector-max-id, declaration-no-important */